• Home

 How Long Does Solution-Focused Therapy Take?

 Solution-Focused Therapy is typically of shorter duration than other approaches.
 Four to six sessions in a therapeutic sequence is fairly typical, with longer consultations for more stubborn issues.
 Your therapist will advise you, but the choice is always yours.
-Regular weekly meetings are preferable initially, but some clients later choose monthly or bi-monthly supportive sessions.
+Regular weekly meetings are preferable initially, and some clients later choose monthly or bi-monthly supportive sessions.

 At BetterTalk, we disagree with locking clients into long therapy contracts which can be financially burdensome.
 Instead, we offer affordable online therapy scheduled at your convenience.
 When you move from shorter to longer packages, the price-per-session drops.
 With BetterTalk, you get flexible and affordable therapy without compromising on quality.